Paradise Airlines Flight 901A: Accident

 Flight 901A was one of two daily passenger flights operated by Paradise Airlines between San Jose Municipal Airport and Tahoe Valley Airport.
-On the morning of Sunday, March 1, 1964, the Lockheed L-049 Constellation operating the flight took off from the company's base at Oakland International Airport with only the four crew members aboard, and made a pre-arranged stop at nearby Salinas Airport to pick up a group of eighteen passengers before proceeding to San Jose Airport, where more passengers were waiting.
+On the morning of Sunday, March 1, 1964, the Lockheed L-049 Constellation operating the flight took off from the company's base at Metropolitan Oakland International Airport at 8:43 a.m. with only the four crew members aboard, and made a pre-arranged stop at nearby Salinas Airport to pick up a group of eighteen passengers before proceeding to San Jose Airport, where more passengers were waiting.
 There was only space for 63 of the waiting passengers; the remaining 15 travelers were unable to board because the aircraft was filled to capacity.
 The airline shuttled them by bus to Oakland to catch a later flight.
 The aircraft, with 81 passengers and 4 crew members, departed San Jose at 10:39 a.m.
 PST for the 50-minute flight to Lake Tahoe.
 The passengers who had been bussed to Oakland eventually learned that the later flight was canceled due to poor weather in the mountains.

 Although the U.S. Weather Bureau forecast for the Lake Tahoe region predicted weather conditions that would have been unsuitable for flights, the Paradise Airlines dispatcher estimated that by Flight 901A's scheduled arrival time, weather conditions would have improved, so he approved the aircraft's departure.
 En route, the crew of Flight 901A spoke by radio to the company's other plane, which had just left the Tahoe Airport on its way to Oakland.
 That crew said that they had encountered icing conditions at 12000 ft, that there were snow showers over Lake Tahoe, and that clouds had obscured the tops of mountains in the vicinity.
 At 11:21 a.m., the pilot of Flight 901A, near Lake Tahoe, reported to the Oakland air route traffic control center that he had spotted a break in the cloud cover, that he could see the airport on the south shore of the lake, and that he was going to proceed with a visual approach.
 At 11:27 a.m., the pilots contacted the passenger agent for Paradise Airlines at Tahoe Valley Airport to let him know they would be arriving shortly and that he should be prepared for the incoming passengers.
 The agent informed them that the 11:00 a.m.
 Weather Bureau report described the weather conditions as overcast, 2000 ft estimated ceiling, with 3 mi visibility.
+The agent received a radio call from the aircraft two minutes later, but was unable to contact the aircraft in return; this was the last known transmission from the flight.
 According to Federal Aviation Administration (FAA) regulations for the airport, the weather report had to have a minimum ceiling of 4000 ft and 10 mi visibility before a commercial passenger aircraft could attempt an approach, so the incoming flight could not be given permission to land.